This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Because Aquaphor is not certified cruelty-free by a third party, no one is looking into or substantiating Aquaphor’s cruelty-free commitments and claims.
+Since Aquaphor is not certified cruelty-free by a third party, no one is substantiating or auditing Aquaphor’s cruelty-free commitments and claims.

 Is Aquaphor Owned By A Non-Cruelty-Free Parent Company?

 Yes.
-Aquaphor is owned by Beiersdorf, a parent corporation that still engages in animal testing in 2022.
+Aquaphor is owned by Beiesdorf, parent corporation that still engages in animal testing in 2023.

-But in this case, Aquaphor is NOT cruelty-free and neither is its parent corporation, Beiersdorf.
+But in this case, Aquaphor is NOT cruelty-free, and neither is its parent corporation, Beiesdorf.

 Is Aquaphor Vegan?

+❌ Aquaphor is NOT vegan.
 Aquaphor does not claim or market itself to offer any vegan-friendly options.
-And since Aquaphor engages in animal testing, we wouldn’t consider anything sold or produced by Aquaphor to be vegan anyways.
+And since Aquaphor engages in animal testing in some capacity, we wouldn’t consider any Aquaphor products vegan anyways.

 When I was inquiring about Aquaphor’s animal testing policy, the company also stated that they use lanolin and beeswax in their products.
 See below for their statement response: